This website is best viewed in a browser that supports web standards.

 Skip to content or, if you would rather, Skip to navigation.

-International applicants must submit evidence of adequate financial support to cover the cost of study at the Missouri Academy for two years.
-All international applicants are required to use the Missouri Academy application booklet - filling in the required information completely and clearly.
 The following information provides you with financial detail that will help you plan for your study in the United States at Northwest Missouri State University and the Missouri Academy.
-The academic year is divided into three terms.
-For the 2013-2014 academic year, the terms are:
+Each academic year is divided into three terms.
+For the 2014-2015 academic year, the terms are:

 |Cost of food & transportation||$824|